How to Choose the Right Size Breast Flange

 Breast shield and flange diagram

 Breast pumps typically come with 1 or 2 sets of breast shields.
 They will most likely be around 21-28mm.
-These are a good place to start.
 In addition to the included size(s), some brands like Cimilre, have certain guarantees to help you get the size you need by offering you a third size option, free of charge!
 Outside of these guarantees, additional sizes typically require an out-of-pocket purchase or using a possible insurance benefit covering replacement parts.

 How to measure your flange size

 To determine the best flange size for you, you’ll need to measure your nipple.
-Take a tape measure or ruler and measure the diameter of your nipple in millimeters.
+Start by lightly stimulating your nipple with gentle touch.
+Take a tape measure or ruler and measure the diameter of the tip of your nipple in millimeters.
 We recommend measuring vertically (up and down) and horizontally (left to right) and using the larger of those 2 measurements.
 Do not include measurements for your areola, the larger part around your nipple.
-Many manufacturers make their own, printable, measuring tools!

 Flange and breast shield size guide